 Financial planning and investment management for your unique situation

-You may also need business planning for your own practice, or you may need a combination of both personal and business planning.
+You may also need business planning for your practice, or you may need a combination of both personal and business planning.
 We work with physicians, veterinarians, dentists, nurses, executives, and other healthcare providers by helping them simplify the financial complexities of their lives, whatever their goals and career stage.
-As your personal CFO, we partner with you to create a personalized plan that adapts with you as your life and career advances, or as your practice grows.
+As your personal CFO, we partner with you to create a personalized plan that adapts with you as your life and career advance, or as your practice grows.

 A comprehensive financial plan that addresses your specific situation may include:

 As we apply our proprietary 3P Approach© to financial planning, we address all stages of a healthcare provider’s career, from its beginning, through mid-career challenges, retirement, and even exiting a practice.
 As your life unfolds, our 7 Pillars of Financial Success address each stage to help you secure the resources you need to leave a legacy and enjoy a comfortable retirement.
 With our experience in this niche market, we help physicians put their financial life together, so you can spend your time focusing on what matters most to them.